 How Much Water Should I Drink Per Day?

-You have probably heard you should drink 8 glasses of water a day.
-That number is easy to remember, but it is not actually based on strong science.
+You've probably heard the "8 glasses a day" rule.
+That number is easy to remember, but it's not actually based on strong science.
 Your real water needs depend on your body size, how active you are, the climate you live in, and what you eat.
-Here is what the research actually says.
+Here's what the research actually says.

 Get Your Personal Water Target